Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How much does a Mississippi LLC cost?

-The Secretary of State filing fee to file the LLC Certificate of Formation and create an LLC in Mississippi is $50.
+The Secretary of State filing fee for filing the LLC Certificate of Formation and creating an LLC in Mississippi is $50.

 How long does it take to form a Mississippi LLC?